-4 Although we did not fit the model directly to probability of first recall (PFR), a valid question is whether the model would be able to fit to this measure of recall initiation.
+&lt;sup>4 Although we did not fit the model directly to probability of first recall (PFR), a valid question is whether the model would be able to fit to this measure of recall initiation.
 In past work, a similar model was unable to fit both the primacy and recency in PFR curves (Sederberg et al., 2008).
-We suggest this may stem from a difficulty in fitting the average compared to fitting individual subjects.
-A single subject rarely displays the pattern we see in the PFR average, where there is some primacy but also some recency; rather, they tend to display either recency or primacy, not both (Healey & Kahana, 2014).
-In the current manuscript, we did not fit the model to the recalls of individual subjects because of the nature of an incidental encoding study.
-Since each subject could contribute only one list of data, there is a great deal of variability at the individual level, which does not facilitate precise model fitting.
-But in Healey and Kahana (2014), subjects completed many lists, and thus it was possible to fit a Retrieved Context Theory model directly to PFR.
-Their model was able to fit to recall initiation of individual subjects in an immediate free recall task.
+We suggest this may stem from a difficulty in fitting the average compared with fitting individual participants.
+A single participant rarely displays the pattern we see in the PFR average, where there is some primacy but also some recency; rather, they tend to display either recency or primacy, not both (Healey & Kahana, 2014).
+In the current article, we did not fit the model to the recalls of individual participants because of the nature of an incidental encoding study.
+Because each participant could contribute only one list of data, there is a great deal of variability at the individual level, which does not facilitate precise model fitting.
+But in Healey and Kahana (2014), participants completed many lists, and thus it was possible to fit a retrieved context theory model directly to PFR.
+Their model was able to fit to recall initiation of individual participants in an immediate free recall task.